snuhcs-course/swpp-2025-project-team-09/README.md

 **Step 2.
 Set Your OpenAI API Key**

-This project requires an OpenAI API key.
-You must set it as an environment variable.
+This project requires an OpenAI API key and a Naver OCR API URL.
+You must set them as environment variables before running the demo.

+Please note that these keys are not included in the repository for security reasons.
+If necessary (e.g., for TA verification), the .env file or keys can be provided upon request.

 Create a `.env` file in `backend/` directory with the following content:
    ```